Review and change how cookies are used.

-The Robot House will be open to external research groups and the industry in the UK and internationally from Spring 2019.
+The Robot House is open to external research groups and the industry in the UK and internationally since its opening in spring 2019.

 Researchers will then be asked to submit a formal application, which will be considered by a research committee comprising members of University of Hertfordshire’s Adaptive Systems Research Group and leading researchers in the field of human-robot interaction from other institutions.